FyraLabs-Graveyard/pungi/doc/configuration.rst

     * ``release`` -- (*str*) Release value to set for the installer image.
 Set to ``None`` to use the date.respin format.
-    * ``filename`` -- (*str*) What to name the installer iso.
-This is a template with options listed in Image naming section.
-If not specified, global naming format will be used.

     These optional keys are passed to ``lorax`` to customize the build.